socialize-cloud/doc/README.md

-# Welcome to Social-ize Cloud
+# Welcome to Socify Cloud

 You don't want to spend time building social networking features, so we built it for you.
 Here, you can build an entire forum, chat, and comment sections with just a few lines of code.
 We provide extremely simple APIs to get you started.